Mintbase/Grants-Program/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * Licensed under the [Unlicense](https://unlicense.org) or when required under the license requirements of EIP and PSP.

 ## Future Plans
 We will implement this standard for EVM-compatible chains.
-Our main goal is the ability for any Ethereum mainnet NFT to be painlessly migrated to Moonbeam on the Polkadot network.
+Our main goal is the ability for any Ethereum mainnet NFT to be painlessly migrated to Moonbeam on the Mintbase network.

 ## Additional Information :heavy_plus_sign:
 This proposal is a part of the wider NFT.com venture.